 Wildlife native to Northern New Jersey has been under a lot of stress due to development of large tracks of land, and deforest station for housing developments, malls and golf courses.
 ARWS believes we all must do our part in helping to preserve habitat for these animals and encourages the public to help save natural land parcels by supporting local and national conservation programs.
 Something as small as creating an animal habitat in your back yard will help.
 Many of these agencies can be found in our links area.

 NOTE: It is illegal in the State of New Jersey to possess or raise a wild animal without a permit unless you are transporting that animal to a licensed NJ wildlife rehabilitator.

 About the Director

-Kelly Simonetti, Founder and Director of Antler Ridge Wildlife Sanctuary, has enjoyed a long career in care giving.
-A graduate of nursing school, Kelly worked as a RN for 20 years, while also volunteering her time to St Hubert's Animal Shelter in Madison, NJ where she cared for the many sick animals in the shelter.
+Kelly Corless, Founder and Director of Antler Ridge Wildlife Sanctuary, has enjoyed a long career in care giving.
+A graduate of nursing school, Kelly worked as an RN for 20 years, while also volunteering her time to St Hubert's Animal Shelter in Madison, NJ where she cared for the many sick animals in the shelter.
 She has also held an animal control license since 1998, and has volunteered many hours with the local animal rescue groups.

 During the Hurricane Katrina disaster, Kelly helped organize and mobilize the Morris County Animal Rescue Team.
 She was one of the primary organizers in the animal rescue efforts provided by St Hubert's Animal Welfare and Sussex County Animal Rescue Team to transport and house the left-behind animals from the Katrina Disaster.
 In 2000, she and her husband Jim purchased the land now known as Antler Ridge Farm.
 During that year, she also completed her training in wildlife rehabilitation and was granted a license from the State of New Jersey to practice.
 Since then, the Sanctuary has grown in leaps and bounds under her auspicious and dedicated leadership.